Cleanliness and log-characteristic cycles for vector bundles with flat connections: Log-characteristic cycles

 Gaitsgory pointed out to me that the failure of Bernstein inequality is related to the fact that the Poisson structure on $T^*\!X^\log$ is degenerate over $D$.
 Moreover, the degeneration of Poisson structure is also reflected in that irreducible components of the characteristic variety are not positioned to be conormal bundles.

-Another minor point is that taking log-characteristic cycles may not be additive for direct sums of ``log-holonomic" $\calD_X^\log$-modules because the lower dimensional pieces might be ``eaten up" by bigger dimensional ones; but the Euler characteristic is still additive. \end{caution}
+Another minor point is that taking log-characteristic cycles may not be additive for direct sums of ``log-holonomic" $\calD_X^\log$-modules because the lower dimensional pieces might be ``eaten up" by bigger dimensional ones; but the Euler characteristic is still additive in view of the analogous Kashiwara-Dubson formula (Theorem~\ref{T:log-Kashiwara-Dubson}). \end{caution}

-\begin{definition} Assume that we are in the geometric local situation \ref{SS:local-setup}(a).
+\begin{definition} Assume that we are in the geometric situation \ref{SS:local-setup}(a).
 Let $M$ be a (not necessarily finitely generated) $\calD_X^\log$-module.
 We say that $M$ is \emph{log-holonomic} if for \emph{any} finitely generated $\calD_X^\log$-submodule $M_0 \subseteq M$, we have $\dim \Car(M_0) \leq n$.
 Because of the lack of Bernstein inequality (Caution~\ref{C:no-Berntein-inequality}), this inequality may be strict. \end{definition}

 When $M$ comes from a vector bundle with an integrable connection, one can refine this definition and define log-characteristic cycles.